TBD54566975/tbdex-js/README.md

 ## Prerequisites

-You can develop web5-go on [Replit](https://replit.com/github/TBD54566975/tbdex-js).
+You can develop tbdex-js on [Replit](https://replit.com/github/TBD54566975/tbdex-js).

 ### Cloning
 This repository uses git submodules.
 To clone this repo with submodules